 This award is presented to Dallas Safari Club members for the successful collection under fair chase conditions of the African elephant, buffalo, lion and leopard.

 Criteria: At least 51% of the required animals must be taken while the prospective award winner was a member of Dallas Safari Club.
 The female of the species does not qualify.
 Darted animals (big four) do not qualify.

 Proof of satisfaction: Picture of hunter with trophy and completed application.

 This award recognizes professional hunters and outfitters who have continuously given exceptional support of women in the outdoors.

 Prizes are awarded every year for the best trophies by region, size, species and the hunter’s age group.
 The trophies are judged by a panel of Dallas Safari Club experts.

-Dallas Safari Club members compete in an amateur photography contest.
-Winners are named in six different categories in both adult and youth.
-Photos are displayed at the annual convention and winners are announced at a monthly meeeting.
+Dallas Safari Club members of all ages compete in an amateur photography contest.
+Winners are named in five different categories.
+One overall “Best of Show” winner.
+Photos received in 2015 will be displayed at the convention and winners will be announced at a 2016 monthly meeting.